ajz3d/3dc-scripts/README.md

 ### VoxTree Merge Down
 Similar to Photoshop's merge down command, but with some differences.
 It will merge the next VoxTree object to a currently selected one.
 The new object will retain the name of the latter. **Caution!** All proxied VoxTree objects will be restored to their original, non-proxy state, before the merge operation is performed.

-The script is accesible through *Geometry➝Merge down*.
+The script is accessible through *Geometry➝Merge down*.

 ### VoxTree Visibility States
 If you, like me, like to keep several versions and backups of your sculptures in the VoxTree hierarchy, and then at some point get lost in what should stay hidden and what should be made visible, try this script.
 It allows to store visibility states of all VoxTree objects temporarily (over a current 3D Coat session) or save them to file in order to restore them after you get some well deserved sleep.